mwat56/sessions/README.md

 And – that's a very important point – sessions should never _require_ a user to `log in`.
 The conception of the internet (more than a decade before that term became a synonym for commercial enterprise in the early 90s of the last century) was based on the idea of providing free access to as many data (i.e. knowledge) for as many people as possible.
 Apart from other things that means: session data should never be used as a kind of lock-in or surveillance measure.

+Some people argue that cookies are technically necessary because without them you couldn't implement something like shopping carts etc.
+However, those peoply clearly confuse necessity with ease or comfort.

 The ease of use for the application developer was mentioned before (when discussing the inherent badness of `cookies`).
 That critique does not, however, mean that it should be difficult to implement session handling as such.